 The mission of The Graduate College is to provide vision, leadership, and direction for excellence in graduate education at Texas State University with the aim of providing the appropriate infrastructure and learning environment for the training of innovative and successful scholars, teachers, and professionals.
 The Graduate College does so by

-a. articulating, promoting, and supporting the highest standards of quality in graduate education in keeping with the University's overall mission of teaching, research, and public service;
+- articulating, promoting, and supporting the highest standards of quality in graduate education in keeping with the university's overall mission of teaching, research, including creative expression and service;

-c. supporting programs’ efforts to foster a diverse student population who participate in a global society;
+- supporting programs’ efforts to foster a diverse student population which participates in a global society;

-h. providing graduate student support for creative and scholarly activities;
+- providing support to graduate students for creative and scholarly activities;

-i. offering professional development opportunities for graduate students at key stages in their graduate career; and
+- offering professional development opportunities for graduate students at key stages in their graduate careers; and

 The stakeholders of The Graduate College include students, faculty, and staff involved in graduate education at Texas State University.